MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Trap.md

 terminating errors are referred to as exceptions.

-The `Trap` keyword specifies a list of statements to run when a terminating error occurs. `Trap` statements handle the terminating errors and allow execution of the script or function to continue instead of stopping.
+The `Trap` keyword specifies a list of statements to run when a terminating error occurs.
+Trap statements handle the terminating errors and allow execution of the script or function to continue instead of stopping.

-### SYNTAX
+### Syntax

-The `Trap` statement has the following syntax:
+The Trap statement has the following syntax:

 ```powershell
 trap [[<error type>]] {<statement list>}
 ```

-The `Trap` statement includes a script block that is a list of statements to run when a terminating error occurs.
-The `Trap` keyword can optionally specify an error type.
-An error type requires brackets.
+The Trap statement includes a list of statements to run when a terminating error occurs.
+A Trap statement consists of the `trap` keyword, optionally followed by a type expression, and the statement block containing the list of statements to run when an error is trapped.
+The type expression refines the types of errors the trap catches.

-A script or command can have multiple `Trap` statements. `Trap` statements can appear anywhere in the script or command.
+A script or command can have multiple Trap statements.
+Trap statements can appear anywhere in the script or command.

-### TRAPPING ALL TERMINATING ERRORS
+### Trapping all terminating errors

-When a terminating error occurs that is not handled in another way in a script or command, PowerShell checks for a `Trap` statement that handles the error.
-If a `Trap` statement is present, PowerShell continues running the script or command in the `Trap` statement.
+When a terminating error occurs that is not handled in another way in a script or command, PowerShell checks for a Trap statement that handles the error.
+If a Trap statement is present, PowerShell continues running the script or command in the Trap statement.

-The following example is a very simple `Trap` statement:
+The following example is a very simple Trap statement:

 ```powershell
 trap {"Error found."}
 ```

-This `Trap` statement traps any terminating error.
+This Trap statement traps any terminating error.

 In the following example, the function includes a nonsense string that causes a runtime error.